epfml/disco/cli/README.md

 In a few words, gpt-tfjs is 3 times slower than python during training; the memory requirements are the bottleneck: training gpt2 with batch size 8 and context length 256 requires 12GB, while gpt-nano (2.5M parameters) with batch size 8 and a context length of 2048 already requires 10GB.
 Choosing a batch size of 8 and context length of 512 on gpt-nano are sensible values.
 See the [PR description](https://github.com/epfml/disco/pull/659) for more details.

-CLI options can be listed with `npm -w cli run benchmark_gpt -- -h`.
+CLI options can be listed with `pnpm -F cli run benchmark_gpt -h`.

-To benchmark model training, you can run `npm -w cli run benchmark_gpt -- --modelType gpt-nano --contextLength 128 --batchSize 8`.
+To benchmark model training, you can run `pnpm -F cli run benchmark_gpt --modelType gpt-nano --contextLength 128 --batchSize 8`.

-For inference run `npm -w cli run benchmark_gpt -- --inference --modelPath <path to trained model json file>`.
+For inference run `pnpm -F cli run benchmark_gpt --inference --modelPath <path to trained model json file>`.
 You can use the `docs/example/wikitext` example script to train a model.
 The model needs to be trained on the wikitext default task to ensure that model parameters such as vocab size, tokenizer, max sequence length are the same between training and inference.

 ## Evaluating GPT Models on HellaSwag

 The CLI includes a script to evaluate GPT models on the [HellaSwag](https://rowanzellers.com/hellaswag/) dataset, a common benchmark for evaluating commonsense reasoning in language models.

-To run the evaluation: `npm -w cli run hellaswag_gpt`
+To run the evaluation: `pnpm -F cli run hellaswag_gpt`

 The script benchmarks the following models: